dandrewbarlow/readpdf/README.md

 ### Description
 A simple script to take a pdf and narrate it.

 This was written on and for my OSX computer, using OSX's native `say` command as a text to speech device.
-It also uses ghostscript with OSX syntax to convert a pdf to text.
-As of now it also uses pandoc to convert epub files, and will try to implicitly convert any [other file types](https://pandoc.org/index.html) you try to send to it.
+As of 1/20/21, it now can use espeak as well.
+It also uses ghostscript to convert a pdf to text, pandoc to convert epub files, and will try to implicitly convert any [other file types](https://pandoc.org/index.html) you try to send to it.
 No promises, but pandoc can handle a lot of formats without tweaking (<3 that program).
 All of which is to say it probably *can* work on other setups, but it might require some tinkering.

 Fair warning that this is not *professional* grade software, just a script I made for fun.
 It's not perfect, has gone through very minimal testing, and comes with no warranty or guarantee of any kind.
 As a general rule if you can't understand the source code, don't run it.
 I tried to make it pretty foolproof, but underestimating fools (or assuming I'm not the fool) is also bad practice.